KRAV-FM: History

 At first, KRAV's effective radiated power was 20,000 watts from a 330-foot-tower, giving it a fraction of the coverage it has today.
 In 1966, Kravis bought AM station KFMJ (now KGTO), a 1,000 watt daytimer, to pair with KRAV.
 It aired classic country music, while KRAV continued with its easy listening/middle of the road format.
 In the 1970s, KRAV moved to an adult contemporary format, while KFMJ switched to a Christian radio format.

 In 1976, KRAV moved from AC to a Hot AC format as FM96 KRAV, also calling itself V96 FM.
 In the 1990s, KRAV's power was boosted to 100,000 watts, though broadcasting from a 137-foot-tall tower.

 In 1996, Kravis sold KRAV and KFMJ to Cox Radio for $5.5 million.
 Cox continued the Hot AC format on KRAV, while switching KFMJ to adult standards and oldies as KGTO.
 KRAV and KGTO moved into studios on South Yale Avenue, along with co-owned KRMG.
 KGTO would be sold to Perry Broadcasting several years later.

 In 2009, KRAV was relocated to a much taller tower shared with Cox's other FM and TV stations, at 1,486 ft in height above average terrain in Sand Springs.
 Its signal now extends from the Kansas border to the suburbs of Oklahoma City.

+On May 19, 2025, Dr. Robert Zoellner's Zoellner Media Group entered in an agreement with Cox Media Group to acquire the company's radio cluster in Tulsa for $20 million.
+The sale was completed on August 15, 2025.